Ali-Asjad/ADC_extensions/ordering.md

 2) capture_base (capture base SAID the overlay is specific to)
 3) type (community/overlays/adc/ordering/1.0)

-Next, the overlay contains ordering_attributes and ordering_entry_codes which are ordered lexicographically according to [3.2.3 Sorting of Object Properties](https://www.rfc-editor.org/rfc/rfc8785#section-3.2.3).
+Next, the overlay contains attributes_ordering and entry_code_ordering which are ordered lexicographically according to [3.2.3 Sorting of Object Properties](https://www.rfc-editor.org/rfc/rfc8785#section-3.2.3).

-Inside ordering_attributes is an array of attributes which are insertion ordered.
-Inside ordering_entry_codes are attributes which are ordered lexicographically, with arrays of entry codes for each attribute which are insertion ordered.
+Inside attribute_ordering is an array of attributes which are insertion ordered.
+Inside entry_code_ordering are attributes which are ordered lexicographically, with arrays of entry codes for each attribute which are insertion ordered.

 **Example**:

 ```
 {
-  "d": "#####Ordering_overlay_SAID####",
+  "d": "EFgKWDOmf5r_jEVNVFYR8M9h2p8TXo-RQrZUzfv8nK9h",
   "type": "community/overlays/adc/ordering/1.0",
-  "capture_base": "EK4blRtJ8S2_R0JVGPLTMtyHViNEUaby4SQ5aICyxUJz",
+  "capture_base": "EBnF9U9XW1EqteIW0ucAR4CsTUqojvfIWkeifsLRuOUW",
-  "ordering_attribute": [
+  "attribute_ordering": [
-    "q1",
-    "q3",
-    "q4",
-    "q2"
+    "i",
+    "d"
   ],
-  "ordering_entry_codes": {
+  "entry_code_ordering": {
-    "q1": [
+    "i": [
       "Google",
       "ISNI",
       "ORCiD",
       "ResearcherID",
       "Scopus"
     ],
-    "q4": [
+    "d": [
       "001",
       "002",
       "003",